calvinMcM/TypeScript-Express-React-Starter/README.md

 This app by default starts on port 3500.
 You can always change that in `bin/www`.

+## Organization
+At the moment, the source code for the application is in the `/src` folder.
+Within this folder there are three additional folders.

+`src/controllers` Holds the controllers for the application.
+The internal model is meant to be stored here too.

+`src/definitions` It is occassionally requisite to write TypeScript definition files for external libraries.
+This is also a good place to put your own `.d.ts` files.

+`src/views` Holds our `.tsx` files, which store our React components.

 ## Contact
 If you find major bugs, feel free to log them on [github](https://github.com/calvinMcM/TypeScript-Express-React-Starter).
 Same with feature requests, though honestly, I'm not looking to run a whole lot of maintenance.